Shani-Sambrano/ElevateAI_PublicSafety/README.md

 ❗ Unauthorized reproduction, distribution, or usage of this repository in part or in whole is strictly prohibited.
 Legal action will be pursued for any intellectual property infringement.

 Please refer to COPYRIGHT.txt for details.
+---
+🛠️ Project Status
+🚧 This repository is under active development and is part of a secure research pipeline.
+Access is restricted.
+For demo or partnership inquiries, please contact the Chief Information Technology Officer.

+👤 Maintainer
+Shani Sambrano
+Chief Information Technology Officer
+Elevate AI Solutions, Marinia Group, Inc.
+S.Sambrano@MariniaGroup.com